nikhilkalburgi/nikhilkalburgi/README.md

 Full Stack Web Developer | Tech Content Writer
 ----------------------------------------------

-🌟 Google Summer Of Code 2024 @AsyncAPI
+* 🌟 Google Summer Of Code 2024 @AsyncAPI
-🌱 I’m an Engineer at DTICI and ex-Freelance TCW at GeeksforGeeks 💥 I am open to new opportunities.
+* 🌱 I'm an Engineer at DTICI and ex-Freelance TCW at GeeksforGeeks
 * 🌍  I'm based in India
 * ✉️  You can contact me at [nikhilkalburgi19@gmail.com](mailto:nikhilkalburgi19@gmail.com)
-* 🤝  I'm open to collaborating on New Projects
+* 🤝  I'm open to collaborating on New Projects and New Opportunities.

 ### Skills